ilija-s/matfoverflow/backend/comment-service/README.md

 * Response:
     * `204 No Content`    - If the comment is deleted successfully.
-    * `401 Unauthorized`  - If a user that is not the author of a question tries to delete it.
+    * `401 Unauthorized`  - If a user that is not the author of the comment nor moderator tries to delete it.
     * `404 Not Found`     - If the comment with given id does not exist.

 ### PUT /comment/{commentId}/upvote